codemirror/website/site/docs/guide/index.md

 editor](##view.EditorView^theme), to [injecting](##view.ViewPlugin)
 custom imperative components into the view.
-The system takes [care](https://marijnhaverbeke.nl/blog/extensibility.html) to allow extensions to compose without unexpected conflicts.
+The system takes [care](https://marijnhaverbeke.nl/blog/extensibility.html) to allow such extensions to compose without unexpected conflicts.

 The set of active extensions is [kept](##state.EditorStateConfig.extensions) in the editor state (and